argoproj/argo-workflows/docs/parallelism.md

   ...
 ````

-Workflows that have not started due to controller level parallelism will be queued: Workflows with higher priority numbers will start before lower priority ones.
+Workflows that have not started due to Controller-level parallelism will be queued: workflows with higher priority numbers will start before lower priority ones.
 The default workflow priority is `0`.

 ## Synchronization